Reece-Schenck/Project-Collection/README.md

 # Project-Collection
-A collection of all my projects from Marist
+A collection of all my projects from Marist University